Plan Ahead

 Sunnylands is in a desert environment, home to a variety of plants and wildlife.
 While you are here, be aware of your surroundings, watch your step, and help children explore safely.
 Visitors are encouraged to be prepared with water, hat, and sunscreen.

-Throughout the season, guests are welcome to stroll the gardens, relax on benches, or listen to prerecorded audio for a self-guided walk of the gardens (must have a personal mobile phone or tablet).
+Throughout the season, guests are welcome to stroll the gardens, relax on benches, or listen to prerecorded audio for a self-guided walk through the gardens (personal mobile phone or tablet is required).

-We ask groups of 20 or larger to complete a free registration form prior to visiting Sunnylands Center & Gardens.
+Sunnylands Center & Gardens: groups of 20 people or larger are asked to complete a free registration form prior to visiting the Center & Gardens.

 Code of Conduct